Loan moratorium case: SC defers consideration of waiver of interest on EMI till Aug 1st week

 New Delhi, June 17: The Supreme Court on Wednesday adjourned hearing on plea that sought waiver of interest on EMIs during the six week moratorium period.
 The matter will be heard in the first week of August.

-The All India Bank Depositors'' Association (AIBDA) has said Interest rate waivers for bank loans during moratorium will harm the depositors, adding that interest waiver of any kind will dent the credit culture and also impact the financial health of banks.
+The All India Bank Depositors' Association (AIBDA) has said Interest rate waivers for bank loans during moratorium will harm the depositors, adding that interest waiver of any kind will dent the credit culture and also impact the financial health of banks.

 Bank depositors will be "severely hit" if a waiver on interest rates is allowed, as banks would inevitably seek to cover their potential or actual loss of interest income through further cutbacks in the deposit interest rates, it said.